awsdocs/aws-encryption-sdk-docs/doc_source/faq.md

 You can also use the AWS Encryption SDK with no AWS integration by defining a custom master key provider\.

 **How is the AWS Encryption SDK different from the Amazon S3 encryption client?**  <a name="s3-encryption-client"></a>
-The Amazon S3 encryption client in the [AWS SDK for Java](https://docs.aws.amazon.com/AWSJavaSDK/latest/javadoc/index.html?com/amazonaws/services/s3/AmazonS3EncryptionClient.html), [AWS SDK for Ruby](https://docs.aws.amazon.com/sdkforruby/api/Aws/S3/Encryption/Client.html), and [AWS SDK for \.NET](https://docs.aws.amazon.com/sdkfornet/v3/apidocs/index.html?page=S3/TS3EncryptionS3EncryptionClient.html) provides encryption and decryption for data that you store in Amazon Simple Storage Service \(Amazon S3\)\.
+The Amazon S3 encryption client in the AWS SDKs provides encryption and decryption for data that you store in Amazon Simple Storage Service \(Amazon S3\)\.
 These clients are tightly coupled to Amazon S3 and are intended for use only with data stored there\.
 The AWS Encryption SDK provides encryption and decryption for data that you can store anywhere\.
 The AWS Encryption SDK and the Amazon S3 encryption client are not compatible because they produce ciphertexts with different data formats\.

 **Which cryptographic algorithms are supported by the AWS Encryption SDK, and which one is the default?**  <a name="supported-algorithms-faq"></a>